INSPIRE-MIF/caniuse/README.md

 ### License

-The documentation in this repository is made available using the EUPL 2.0 license.
+The documentation in this repository is available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0).